inkfangs

 Dish from Mosu Restaurant

-Chef Son Jong Won — On cooking as structured communication
+Chef Son Jong Won — Teamwork Makes the Dream Work

 Chef Son Jong Won

-Chef Choi Hyun Seok — On simplicity as mastery
+Chef Choi Hyun Seok — Simple Is Enough

 Chef Choi Hyun Seok